mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 1. Download the latest `sqltz.zip` file from [the releases page][5].
 2. Extract the zip file to a directory.
 3. Open the `tzdb.sql` file, and run it against your database.
-   - It will create all objects in an independant schema called `[Tzdb]`.
+   - It will create all objects in an independent schema called `[Tzdb]`.
    - Microsoft SQL Server 2008 R2 and higher are supported, including Azure SQL Database.
 4. Edit the `SqlTzLoader.exe.config` file in a notepad, or any text editor.
    - Modify the connection string to point at your server and database, supplying any necessary authentication information.